icpc/ccs-specs/Contest_API.md

 #### POST and PUT submissions

-To add a submission one can use the `POST` method on the submissions endpoint or the `PUT` method directly on an element url. `POST` is typically used by teams submitting to the contest and `PUT` is used by admin users or tools.
+To add a submission one can use the `POST` method on the submissions endpoint or the `PUT` method directly on an object url. `POST` is typically used by teams submitting to the contest and `PUT` is used by admin users or tools.
-Both must include a valid JSON object with the same attributes the submission endpoint returns with a `GET` request with the following exceptions:
+Both must include a valid JSON object with the same properties the submission endpoint returns with a `GET` request with the following exceptions:

-* The attributes `team_id`, `time`, and `contest_time` are
+* The property `team_id`, `time`, and `contest_time` are
   optional depending on the use case (see below).
-The server may require attributes to either be absent or present, and should respond with a 4xx error code in such cases.
+The server may require properties to either be absent or present, and should respond with a 4xx error code in such cases.
-* Since `files` only supports `application/zip`, providing the `mime` field is optional.
+* Since `files` only supports `application/zip`, providing the `mime` property is optional.
 * `reaction` may be provided but a CCS does not have to honour it.
 * If the CCS supports a `team` role they will only have access to `POST`, and `time`